Machu Picchu Heritage Site (from the ancient Quechua language) is the new name of the ancient Inca stone town.

 Aguas Calientes is the name of the town of Machu Picchu, alluding to the area’s thermal and medicinal waters.

-In Aguas Calientes, you can enjoy a relaxing bath in Hot Springs and perform other activities offered by this beautiful place full of magic and mystery.
+In Aguas Calientes, you can enjoy a relaxing bath in the Hot Springs and perform other activities offered by this beautiful place full of magic and mystery.

 Aguas Calientes is a compendium of hotel hostels, restaurants, bars, and other tourist places.
 One of its great attractions is its markets, mainly selling fruits and vegetables.
 These markets allow travelers to learn about various products and experience delicious flavors.